moj-analytical-services/IntroRTraining/Intro_markdown.md

 rejoined <- dplyr::bind_rows(men, women)
 ```

-Note that 'rejoined' has the same number of observations and variables as 'offenders'.
+Note that `rejoined` has the same number of observations and variables as `offenders`.

 ```r